TechMikeSol/Job-Statistics/README.md

 Pandas / Import csv / SQL-alchemy / Scipy / Scipy.stats / Seaborn & Matplotlib.pyplot for visualizations / SkLearn

-# Methodology by Step
+# Methodology by File

-First, in **extract.py**, I utilize `sql-alchemy` to extract data kept in the database for this analysis.
+First, in **extract.py**, I utilized `sql-alchemy` to extract data kept in the database for this analysis.
 Mapped classes are created with default matching of the table names and I built queries to pull all Amazon data and created and saved new variables into dataframes in which I made two merges of these new dataframes into a new file for analysis.

 Second, in **transform.ipynb**, I fill in all missing values in the `work_from_home` column to be `False`.